rayalan/binary-adages/content/pages/profile.md

 # By the numbers

-These metrics summarize some of my technical and leadership successes over the years.
+These metrics derive from and summarize some of my technical and leadership successes over the years.

 * __150 milliseconds__ - typical transmission time a police radio was blind to incoming messages.
 * __Under 5 minutes__ - how long multisite deployments took